-Bosnia:110MEUR wind park Poklecani approved on public hearing1.
-October 2013. / SEE Energy News
+Bosnia:110MEUR wind park Poklecani approved on public hearing, SEE Energy News

 Project of the construction of wind farm “Poklecani”, estimates the construction of 36 wind turbines, with a total planned wind power from 72 to 108 MW of installed power, depending on the selected equipment supplier that will offer the equipment in the public tender for delivery of wind turbines.
 The estimated total investment is 110 million and financing is planned from credit and own funds.
 Construction completion is planned at the end of 2017, it was said during the public hearing on the project, which “Elektroprivreda HZ HB” held on Monday (23 September 2013) in Posusje.